DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md

 - Data anonymization

-If the above feature is not visible, press **Check for updates** to refresh the feature management list.
+Press **Check for updates** to refresh the feature management list if the above feature is not visible.

 Once Enabled,  the Data Anonymization Menu is visible  under the Organization Administration module.
 Navigate to **Organization administration > Setup > Data anonymization**